AvailLang/Avail/README.md

 information to locate Avail, and will not run correctly without AVAIL_HOME being set.

 2) Update your path to include $INSTALL/bin.
-This is where "avail-dev" is located.
+This is where "avail-dev" and "avail-dev.bat" are located.
 This enables your shell to find the command without the user needing to prefix its exact path or change the working directory.

 3) Set the AVAIL_ROOTS environment variable to a valid module roots path so that Avail can find its modules, or …